-An Autonomo is actually a broad term, applying to self-employed people or freelancers (profesionales autonomous), as well as people operating in small businesses such as a sole trader (empresa individual) or partnership (sociedad civil).
+So what is an Autonomo?
+It’s a broad term, applying to self-employed people or freelancers (profesionales autonomous), as well as people operating in small businesses such as a sole trader (empresa individual) or a partnership (sociedad civil).

 Most people starting a small business or setting themselves up in private practice opt to go Autonomo because it’s the quickest, simplest and cheapest way of registering a business.